linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

 To access your cluster, fetch the cluster credentials in the form of a `kubeconfig` file.

-1. First, use the following command to retrieve the cluster's ID:
+1. Use the following command to retrieve the cluster's ID:

     ```command
     CLUSTER_ID=$(linode lke clusters-list --json | \